andersnormal/penny/README.md

 > all parameters are prefixed with `SSM` when not otherwise specified

 ```
-penny --path /example run echo "$SSM_DEV_PARAMETER
+penny --path /example run printenv
 ```

 This would suggest that there is a key in `/example/dev/parameter`.

-## Config
+## Usage

 You can use `--help` to print out all the available options.

+### --force

+> this is especially helpful in the case of testing

+This forces to run the process, without be able to fetch an env from the parameter store.

 ### PENNY_PATH (--path)

-Configures the path in the Parameter Store from which to fetch the configs.
+Configures the path in the System Manager Parameter Store from which to fetch the configs.

 ## License
 [Apache-2.0](/LICENSE)